 Community-Based Justice Fund

-The Community-Based Justice Fund supports community-based justice programs in partnership with Aboriginal communities.
+The Community-Based Justice Fund supports community-based justice programs in partnership with Indigenous communities.
 Programs are cost-shared with provincial and territorial governments and designed to reflect the culture and values of the communities in which they are situated.

-- the development of pre-sentencing options;
+- development of pre-sentencing options;

 - sentencing alternatives (circles);

 - additional community justice services such as victims support or offender-reintegration services which support the overall goals of the IJP or, where affiliated with a successful program under any of the above.